Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: The black hole-scalar field system

-In the limit of $\zeta \ll 1$, the energy momentum tensor of the scalar field is dominant by the low energy limit.
+In the limit of $\zeta \ll 1$, the energy-momentum tensor of the scalar field is dominant by the low energy limit.
 Hence, the scalar field density distribution is well described by ~\cite{Amorim:2019hwp}

-If the fields is mainly described by the fastest growing mode, we obtain the total mass of the scalar cloud $M_{\rm cloud}$ by integrating full space.
-To describe the scalar cloud, we introduce dimensionless parameter $\kappa$ replace constant $C_0$,
+If the scalar fields is mainly described by the fastest growing mode, we obtain the total mass of the scalar cloud $M_{\rm cloud}$ by integrating full space.
+To describe the scalar cloud, we introduce dimensionless parameter $\kappa$ to replace the constant $C_0$,

-The density distribution is varied with respect to $\mu_s$, $\kappa$ and radius.
-The total mass of scalar cloud depends on $\mu_s$ and $\kappa$.
+The density distribution is varied with $\mu_s$, $\kappa$, and $r$.
+And the total mass of the scalar cloud depends on $\mu_s$ and $\kappa$.

-Assuming the mass of scalar cloud is $4 \times 10^{3} M_{\odot}$~\cite{GRAVITY:2020gka}, we display the DM density distribution of \SgrA with different lines in Fig.~\ref{density_profile}.
-In addition, the innermost stable circular orbit of \SgrA and the radius covered by the S2 orbit is also shown.
-We can see that the scalar field mass window between $(3.2-16)\times 10^{-19}$~eV has the maximum density profile in the S2 orbit.
+Assuming the mass of the scalar cloud is $4 \times 10^{3} M_{\odot}$~\cite{GRAVITY:2020gka}, we display the DM density distribution of \SgrA with different lines in Fig.~\ref{density_profile}.
+In addition, the innermost stable circular orbit of \SgrA is presented by the black dotted line and the radius covered by the S2 orbit is also shown with the shaded region.
+We can see that the density of the scalar field in the mass window $(3.2-16)\times 10^{-19}$~eV peaks between the pericenter and the apocenter of S2.